-Fukushima nuclear accident demonstrates that NPPs should also consider other negative consequences caused by nuclear accident, including the pollution of environment, the panic of public and the instability of society, besides satisfying the safety requirement of two “one-thousandth”.
+Fukushima nuclear accident demonstrates that NPPs should also consider other negative consequences caused by nuclear accident, including the contaimination to environment, the panic of public and the instability of society, besides satisfying the safety requirement of two “one-thousandth”.
 Therefore, the Chinese government made a clear requirement on the 12th Five-Year Plan and 2020 Long-Term Goals on Nuclear Safety and Radioactive Pollution Prevention and Control issued in 2012, that “the design of new reactors built in the 13th Five-Year period and afterwards should struggle to eliminate practically the possibility of large release of radioactive materials.
 Similarly, Nuclear Safety Directive amended by the Council of the European Union (EU) requests NPPs to avoid following two types of release: (1) early radioactive release, that would require off-site emergency measures but with insufficient time to implement them, (2) large radioactive release that would require protective measures that could not be limited in area or time.
 Besides, IAEA has started reviewing the amendment of Convention on Nuclear Safety suggested by Switzerland and other countries since early this year, which proposed similar requirements on nuclear safety.

 The concept of “practically elimination” was initially brought up by European researchers, its purpose is to minimize off-site emergency response plan.
 Safety of New NPP Designs published by WENRA in March2013, pointed out that accident with core-melt which lead to early or large release have to be practically eliminated; for accidents with core melt that have not been practically eliminated, design provisions have to be taken so that only limited protective measures in area and time are needed for the public (no permanent relocation, no need for emergency evacuation outside the immediate vicinity of the plant, limited sheltering, no long term restrictions in food consumption) and that sufficient time is available to implement these measures.
 Currently, European EPR design has adopted some measures which could practically eliminate those severe accidents scenario that might lead to the failure of the containment.
 However, there are a lot of debates on whether these measures are sufficient in post-Fukushima Era, whether they need to be further developed, and should mitigate or minimize the consequences of extreme accident condition (namely the residual risks) which exceeds the current human cognition.

-The concept of “practically elimination of large release of radioactive materials”, on one side, is based on the political consideration to restore public confidence in the safety of NPPs after Fukushima nuclear accident; and on the other side, it sets higher goals for safety design of NPPs from technical and economic perspective, namely, within the scope of design basis accident (DBA) or design extension condition, nuclear accident will not lead to significant release of radioactive materials; under extreme severe conditions, large release of radioactive materials should be avoided, so as to protect people, society and the environment from the hazard of the release, especially the hazard similar to the long-term, high-level pollution to the surrounding environment in Fukushima nuclear accident.
+The concept of “practically elimination of large release of radioactive materials”, on one side, is based on the political consideration to restore public confidence in the safety of NPPs after Fukushima nuclear accident; and on the other side, it sets higher goals for safety design of NPPs from technical and economic perspective, namely, within the scope of design basis accident (DBA) or design extension condition, nuclear accident will not lead to significant release of radioactive materials; under extreme severe conditions, large release of radioactive materials should be avoided, so as to protect people, society and the environment from the hazard of the radioactive material release, especially the hazard similar to the long-term, high-level contamination to the surrounding environment in Fukushima nuclear accident.
 The concept of “practically elimination of large release of radioactive materials” does not mean canceling off-site emergency plan, since the Fukushima accident has clearly manifested the importance of off-site emergency response.
 The meaning of “large release of radioactive materials” in the term “practically elimination of large release of radioactive materials” is different from large release frequency (LRF) in PSA level 2.
 To differentiate from the two, we may call LRF significant release of radioactive material, which might be more acceptable to the public; “Practically elimination of large release of radioactive materials” still uses “large”, similar to radioactive release of Fukushima nuclear accident.